Buying your first-ever espresso machine? You need the KitchenAid Espresso Machine

 (Image credit: Future)

 There are two espresso machines that I would pitch this against.
-Firstly, because I like the KitchenAid so much, it’s only right that I compare it to our current number one espresso maker, Breville’s Barista Pro
+Firstly, because I like KitchenAid so much, it’s only right that I compare it to our current number one espresso maker, Breville’s Barista Pro

 However, I’m keeping the Barista Pro at number one for a few reasons.
 It comes with an excellent integrated grinder.
 That makes this a more premium machine and you won't need to buy another appliance.
-You also don't need to move your mug when adding hot water for Americanos and the steam wand's 360 degree rotation is incredible.
+You also don't need to move your mug when adding hot water for Americanos and the steam wand's 360-degree rotation is incredible.
 When you want to get technical, the Barista Pro will let you adjust settings, making the perfect coffee for your personal tastes.
 The Barista Pro lets you take more control, but it's worth noting that it doesn't have a mug warmer and it doesn't look as stylish.

 The other similar espresso machine is the Smeg semi-automatic espresso machine, available at QVC.
 It’s stylish, comes in a range of colors, is also quite long, and doesn’t have a grinder.
 There are a lot of similarities.
 However, choosing between the KitchenAid and the Smeg is a no-brainer.
 Much as I love Smeg’s Italian style, the quality of the KitchenAid surpasses the Smeg's.
 The KitchenAid was much more steady on the countertop, tall enough to fit big cups underneath, and the milk wand was more technical.
 It also made an objectively better coffee and that's what we're all here for.